et ceteras

 Margaret Tobin Brown - The Suffragist

-Margaret Joann Howeth Margaret Joann Howeth
+Margaret, Mollys B Joann Howeth Margaret, Mollys B Joann Howeth

 Margaret Tobin Brown - The Suffragist